engdanmirea/uav-grl-cooperative-pathplanning/README.md

 # UAV Cooperative Obstacle Avoidance in Probabilistic Unknown Environment using Geometric Reinforcement Learning (GRL)

-This repository contains a MATLAB simulation of a **Geometric Reinforcement Learning (GRL)** approach to multi-UAV obstacle avoidance in probabilistic, unknown environments.
+This repository contains the MATLAB implementation of my MEng research project in Aerospace Engineering at the University of Bristol:
-It is based on the MEng research project conducted by Dan Paul Mirea at the University of Bristol.
+**"Cooperative Obstacle Avoidance in Probabilistic Unknown Environment using Reinforcement Learning"**.

 ## 🧠 Overview